HomeLatest NewsIndustryNorth Korean cyber attackers use ‘SharpTongue’ spyware to hack into Gmail accounts

 Register Now →

-As per reports ‘SharpTongue’ spyware programme is targeting and victimising individuals working for organisations in the United States, Europe and South Korea who work on topics involving North Korea, nuclear issues, weapons systems, and other matters of strategic interest to North Korea.
+As per reports ‘SharpTongue’ spyware programme is targeting and victimising individuals working for organisations in the United States, Europe and South Korea who work on topics involving North Korea, issues, weapons systems, and other matters of strategic interest to North Korea.

 Within the last year, Volexity has responded to multiple incidents involving SharpTongue and, in most cases, has discovered a malicious Google Chrome or Microsoft Edge extension dubbed as ‘SHARPEXT’.

-“Since its discovery, the extension has evolved and is currently at version 3.0, based on the internal versioning system. supports three web browsers and theft of mail from both Gmail and AOL webmail,” the research platform said.
+“Since its discovery, the extension has evolved and is currently at version 3.0, based on the internal versioning system.
+It supports three web browsers and theft of mail from both Gmail and AOL webmail,” the research platform said.

 Advertisement